ArcanaFramework/fileformats/docs/source/index.rst

 and "magic numbers", where applicable.
-In addition to these generic methods, *FileFormats* provides a flexible framework to conveniently add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate other all members of the "file set".
+In addition to these generic methods, *FileFormats* provides a flexible framework to conveniently add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate other members of the "file set".

 Installation
 ------------